 Charcot joint; Neuropathic arthropathy; Charcot neuropathic osteoarthropathy; Charcot arthropathy; Charcot osteoarthropathy; Diabetic Charcot foot

 Charcot foot is a rare and disabling disorder.
-It is a result of nerve damage in the feet (
+It is a result of nerve damage to the feet.
+A common cause is

 Diabetes is the most common cause of this type of nerve damage.
 This damage is more common in people with type 1 diabetes.
-When blood sugar levels are high over a long time, both nerve and blood vessel damage occurs in the feet.
+When blood sugar levels are high over a long time, both nerve and blood vessel damage occurs in the arms and legs.

 Nerve damage makes it harder to notice the amount of pressure on the foot or if it is being stressed.
 The result is ongoing small injuries to the bones and ligaments that support the foot.